dksifoua/leetcode/docs/0121-Best-Time-to-Buy-and-Sell-Stock.md

 ## Intuition

-The basic idea is to find the lowest price to buy the stock (buy) and then find the highest price to sell the stock after that day (sell).
-The goal is to maximize the difference between the selling and buying prices, which represents the profit.
-It's important to note that we must buy before we sell, and we can only perform one buy and one sell operation.
+The key insight for this problem is that to maximize profit, we need to find the lowest buying price and the highest selling price that comes after it.
+We can do this in a single pass through the array by keeping track of the minimum price seen so far and updating the maximum profit if we find a better selling opportunity.

 ## Approach

-1. Initialization:
+1. **Initialization:**

-    - Start with a `maxP` variable set to 0, representing the maximum profit.
+    - `maxProfit` to keep track of the maximum profit (initialized to 0).
-    - Initialize `buy` and `sell` variables with the price on the first day.

-2. Iterating Through Prices:

-    - Loop through the array of prices starting from the second day.
-    - If the current price is less than the current buy price, update buy and sell to this lower price.
-This step ensures we're considering the lowest price so far to buy the stock.
+    - `buy` to keep track of the minimum price seen so far (initialized to the maximum possible integer)
+2. **Iterating Through Prices:**
-    - If the current price is higher than the current sell price, update sell to this price.
-This step looks for a higher selling price after the buying day.
+    - If the current price is lower than the buy price, update `buy
-    - After each iteration, update `maxP` by calculating the profit (`sell - buy) and comparing it with the current ` maxP`.
-The profit is only updated if it's greater than the previous `maxP`.
+    - Calculate the potential profit (`price - buy`) and update `maxProfit if it's higher

-3. Return the Maximum Profit:

-After iterating through all the prices, `maxP` will hold the maximum profit achievable.
+3. **Return the Maximum Profit:** After iterating through all the prices, `maxProfit` will hold the maximum profit achievable.

 ## Complexity

-- **Time complexity: O(N)** where N is the number of days (the length of the `prices` array).
-This is because it requires a single pass through the array, checking each price once.
+- **Time complexity: O(n)** where `n` is the number of prices in the array.
+We make a single pass through the array
-- **Space complexity: O(1)** since only a constant amount of extra space is used (for the variables `maxP`, `buy`, and `sell`).
+- **Space complexity: O(1)** since we use only a constant amount of extra space regardless of the input size.

 ## Code